jayunit100/SparkStreamingApps/deploy/README.md

 This repo separates docker instances into microservices.

+# In a hurry ?

+Just run "run-up-test.sh" .
+This will clear all containers that are running, so be carefull !

 # Overview

 This repository is a WIP that spins up spark and cassandra microservices and